jovotech/jovo-framework/docs/02_cli/README.md

 # Jovo CLI

+> Other pages in this category: [Workflows](./workflows.md).

-The Jovo Command Line Tools offer the ability to create, prototype, test and deploy your voice app quickly.
+The Jovo Command Line Tools offer the ability to create, prototype, test, and deploy your voice app quickly.

 * [Introduction](#introduction)
 * [Installation](#installation)